 • Phospholipids that cleanse the bile ducts.

-• Essential fatty acids necessary for metabolism and overall health.
+• Essential fatty acids necessary for metabolism and the health of the entire body.

 • Vitamins A and E, which have an antioxidant effect.